Extraño

 Extraño is a superhero magician appearing in American comic books published by DC Comics.
 Created by writer Steve Englehart and artist Joe Staton, he first appeared in Millennium #2 (January 1988).
 Extraño is noted for being the first openly gay superhero in DC Comics.

-Originally a character affiliated with the Green Lantern mythos, the character in recent stories is instead cast as a sorcerer in the DC Universe, serving as the magical ally of Midnighter and later both leader and founder of leader of Justice League Queer, a loose network for LGBTQ superheroes who can call on each other for superheroic and personal support.
+Originally a minor supporting character affiliated with the Green Lantern mythos, the character in recent stories is instead cast as a powerful sorcerer in the DC Universe, serving as the magical ally of Midnighter who is both leader and founder of Justice League Queer, a loose network for LGBTQ superheroes who can call on each other for superheroic and personal support.

 Publication history

 Extraño first appeared in Millennium #2, created by Steve Englehart and artist Joe Staton as an openly gay character.
 While the character originally never said the word "gay" in the comic, one writer states: "Extraño embodied nearly every stereotype of a gay man.
 He was flamboyant and colorful, and he referred to himself in the third person, as 'Auntie'.
 Extraño was mainly used as comic relief, and he never had a boyfriend".
 The character was controversial, both internally at DC Comics as well as with the readership; Englehart wanted to explore the character more, including a storyline about HIV, but Englehart later said that the editor, Andy Helfer, didn't want gay characters in his comics, and "he thought that Extraño was 'cured' at the end of Millennium".
 Extraño was ultimately killed by HIV infection, but it was contracted from a fight with an "AIDS vampire" supervillain called the Hemo-Goblin.

 The character was later revamped for the modern era in the post-DC Rebirth universe, as a supporting character in Midnighter and Apollo (2016–2017), a six-issue miniseries about two gay superheroes.